-Although most people get enough B12 in their diets — about 3.4 mcg daily is the median in the U.S. — some may want to consider an injection because of how their body processes certain vitamins due to their genetics.
+Although most people get enough B12 in their diets — about 3.4 mcg daily is the median in the U.S. — some may want to consider an injection because of how they process certain vitamins due to changes in genetics.

 Vitamin B and MTHFR mutations

 This brings me to my next point.
-While most of us, unless we’re hardcore vegans, are getting enough B vitamins, are our bodies actually processing it efficiently?
+While most of us, unless we’re hardcore vegans, are getting enough B vitamins, are our bodies actually processing them efficiently?

 It may depend on your MTHFR genes.

 I have one copy of the C677T allele of MTHFR, which means I process folic acid less efficiently.
-This can cause high homocysteine levels, which can increase my risk of heart disease, stroke, and dementia.
-(R) (R) (R) Other MTHFR mutations may mean even more issues with processing folate and also lower B12 levels, though if you get lab tests done, it may show higher levels of these vitamins — the problem is, they are usually inactive instead of active.
+This can cause high homocysteine levels, which can increase my risk of heart disease, stroke, and dementia.567

 John and Taylor also each have an MTHFR mutation, so we all added methyl folate (B9) to our Vitamin B12 shots.